-To evaluate the nominal wage cuts observed at the end of the 1990s, however, there is a need to wait for further data to accumulate.
-It is also important to be aware that, given the difficulty of using data to answer the question of whether the social norm that "nominal wage cuts should be rare" remains in place, a statistical test of the two alternatives would also be difficult.
+In order to evaluate the nominal wage cuts observed at the end of the 1990s, however, there is a need to wait for further data to accumulate.
+It is also important to be aware that, given the difficulty of using data to answer whether the social norm that "nominal wage cuts should be rare" does or does not remain in place, a statistical test of the two alternatives would also be difficult.
 For this reason, we do not seek here to judge which is correct, but rather to merely state that there are two viewpoints on this issue.